websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 The module is active and exports a package called `com.acme.k8s2`.

-Now that you have installed and activated the module, take a closer look at the module and its supporting infrastructure.
+Now that you have installed and activated the module, you can learn how it works.

-## Walk Through the Example
+## How to Configure a Module

 * [Set Up the Build Infrastructure](#set-up-the-build-infrastructure)
 * [Write Code](#write-code)